 We will be following Oh Dae-su, an alcoholic businessman who ends up kidnapped by an unknown organization.
 Now, he finds himself in this strange prison slowly going insane.
 Who are the people who kidnapped him?
 Why did they do it and what’s the purpose behind it all are just some of the questions you’ll be asking.
 Right away I have to advise you to avoid the dubbed version and go straight for the original South Korean audio.
 You need to hear Oldboy in order to fully enjoy, and ultimately, get it.

 It is actually the second installment in Chan-wook Park’s The Vengeance Trilogy, with Sympathy for Mr. Vengeance released one year earlier and Lady Vengeance concluding the trilogy in 2005.
 As you can see, revenge is a recurring theme in these movies.
 So, this is not only revenge but also a prison and neo-noir movie.
 A perfect combination for us looking for that bleak and heavy stuff.
 There’s a healthy dose of insanity in Oldboy that might wake you up from your slumber.
 I can’t quite describe it yet.
 It’s like Oldboy’s insanity is contagious.

 Oh Dae-su is having a really bad day that’s about to get even worse.
 After he got really drunk, he was arrested and placed in a cell, missing his daughter’s birthday.
-She’s four and Dae-su is really broken by this turn of events, but has no idea what’s about to happen.
-His friend, Joo-hwan, gets him out of jail and he immediately tries to call home but is kidnapped while he was still in the phone booth.
+Dae-su feels horrible about this, not knowing that his life is about to change completely.
+He was in a phone booth when a group of people suddenly kidnapped him.
 He wakes up in a strange hotel room without windows, locked and alone.
 What’s even more frightening, he cannot figure out why would someone kidnap and hold him there…